 Open up the machine’s shield to check the parts.
 IF you can’t open the shield check the manual to open it.

 Remove dust, lint & hair from under the needle plate.
 You can remove the lint with help of a pin or brush.
 But it is best to use a small vacuum to remove the dust & lint.
-After cleaning make sure everything is removing correctly.
+After cleaning make sure everything is removed correctly.

 If you have cleaned the sewing machine in a while or the sewing machine has been stored in the closet or storage room for a while it can also cause the parts to be dirty.